“Fancy a self-published book that doesn’t look like a self-published book?”

 The days when you could just publish a book with a cover you cobbled together yourself have gone (hooray!).

-You have neither the knowledge nor the time?
+You don’t have the knowledge or the time?

 You’re about to self-publish your (possibly very first) book?